 About the artist

-After graduation I joined the team at R-Space at the Linen Rooms Gallery in Lisburn, Co Down.
-Job sharing the office manager role includes managing marketing and archiving for the gallery.
-After 2 years as artist in residence I continue to support the creative director with curation, liaison with exhibiting artists and occasional workshops.
-The workshops range from paper making to ceramics and the activities are tailored to the skills and abilities of those attending.
-All are welcome, no matter what experience.
+In 2017 I joined the team at R-Space at the Linen Rooms Gallery in Lisburn, Co Down, undertaking a range of roles from job sharing the office manager role to artist in residence.
+I have continued to support the creative director with curation, liaison with exhibiting artists and occasional workshops.

-Currently in the final year of the Belfast School of Art MFA degree, working from an accessible ground floor studio space at Springmount, Dromore.
-I keep in contact with the Belfast art network through committee membership of Bbeyond Live, the Belfast International Festival of Performance Art and as a board member of Creative Exchange Studios.
+Based in an accessible ground floor studio space at Springmount, Dromore.
+I keep in contact with the Belfast art network through committee membership of several organisations.

 Please contact me if you are interested in visiting Springmount studio or just want to get in touch.